platocrat/personality-lab/README.md

 ## 13. Deleting all GitHub Action workflow results at once

-See the [StackOveflow post](https://stackoverflow.com/questions/57927115/delete-a-workflow-from-github-actions) for a complete explanation.
+See the [StackOverflow post](https://stackoverflow.com/questions/57927115/delete-a-workflow-from-github-actions) for a complete explanation.

 ### 13.1 Pre-requisites